Discovering high-altitude lakes: origins, bathing and impacts

 High-altitude lakes are very fragile environments

-By the way, what is a high-altitude lake?
+What is a high-altitude lake?

 Their unique environment, marked by lower temperatures and specific ecosystems, makes them particularly sensitive to climate change and possible human pollution.